The Indian civilization finally woke up to an era of realizing its long cherished and hard fought dream of nationhood.

 It also allowed the state legislature to impose any restrictions upon persons other than the permanent residents regarding the above.

-Article 35A, proscribed non-permanent residents of Jammu and Kashmir from permanently settling in the state, buying immovable property, acquiring land, applying for government jobs or any kind of scholarships, aids as well as other public welfare projects.
+Article 35A proscribed non-permanent residents of Jammu and Kashmir from permanently settling in the state, buying immovable property, acquiring land, applying for government jobs or any kind of scholarship, aids as well as other public welfare projects.

 A Walled Garden

 Article 370 and it’s component Article 35A turned the state of Jammu and Kashmir into a Walled Garden.

 Inhabitants of this garden could venture out and enjoy all benefits of the land outside, but residents from the land outside would have very little freedom or privileges if they walked into the garden, even though the garden was part of their land.

 The walled garden designed by Sheikh Abdullah in collusion with India’s first Prime Minister Pt.
 Jawaharlal Nehru would turn out to be a golden cage for Kashmir that would keep it in Indian territory while preventing any encroachment from Pakistan, or even from entities within India.

 However, a few decades down the line, this approach would precipitate a disastrous series of events not only for Jammu and Kashmir but also for India.